skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 agree!
 You know, it's funny you should bring him up.
 I'm doing some historical research and... well... is he still around?"

-They are amused by the question, "Of couse not", says one, "he died over a century ago."
+They are amused by the question, "Of course not", says one, "he died over a century ago."

 Another adds, "Yes.
-Over a hundred years since he died, and his son hasn't seemed to have found the same skill that his father posessed.
+Over a hundred years since he died, and his son hasn't seemed to have found the same skill that his father possessed.
 Don't get me wrong, Teerin is a fine wizard by all accounts and a credit to the people of Mar Talos, but the might of his father is not in him."